-Over the 22 years presented in the chart, Liechtenstein reported a positive net lending/borrowing ratio in 16 of these years, i.e. the revenue from the overall central government account was higher than the expenditure (overall result of the central government account: income statement and investment account, excluding write-offs on administrative assets).
+Over the 21 years presented in the chart, Liechtenstein reported a positive net lending/borrowing ratio in 15 of these years, i.e. the revenue from the overall central government account was higher than the expenditure (overall result of the central government account: income statement and investment account, excluding write-offs on administrative assets).
 The central government account recovered strongly in recent years, and since 2014 there has been a financial surplus again (the operating result has also stabilised).
-Despite a strongly negative financial result (the first negative financial result since 2011) the central government account in 2018 was able to close with a positive net lending/borrowing of CHF 73 million or +8.4% (2017: CHF 189 Mio., +24.0%).
 The years 1998 to 2000 and 2006 were marked by very high revenue from the sale of shares in the Liechtensteinische Landesbank.
+Excluding these four special years, the total surplus of CHF 190 million in 2017 was the highest in the period under consideration, dating back to 1976 (start of the uniform recalculation of the central government accounts used here).
+This also applies to net lending/borrowing in %.